na-na-hi/renget/archive/WakfuMMO.md

 - [Enurado questline](https://www.wakfu.com/en/forum/143-guides/172356-quest-guide-enurado-main-quest)
 ***
 ## Tools
-### For advanced players
-- [WakfuCalc](https://sites.google.com/view/wakfucalc/en) - a set of tools for theorycrafting, written in Google Sheets
-- [Suspect & Genn's damage calculator](https://docs.google.com/spreadsheets/d/1seteStfWd0STBH6FOmlgnhK1TY-f7tu7qAHRFa8kbhY/edit?usp=sharing) - written in Google Sheets, need to make a copy in order to use the sheet
 ### Gear builder
+- [**WakForge [NEW]**](https://wakforge.org/) - A working Wakfu gear builder that's in full English?
+With an autobuilder???
+No way!
+Sublimations are still WIP.
-- [ZenithWakfu](https://www.zenithwakfu.com/) - Note: the builder's interface isn't fully translated (e.g. mastery tooltips), and slightly buggy as well
+- [ZenithWakfu](https://www.zenithwakfu.com/) - Builder interface isn't fully translated (e.g. mastery tooltips), and slightly buggy as well
+### Horde tracker
+- [**Chachastuce  [NEW]**](http://chachastuce.fr/index_en.html) - Fan-made companion app, there's also the [Discord server](https://discord.com/invite/kgFsvPQk6Y) since this app can only run on Windows machines.
 ### Professions
 - [Craftkfu](https://craftkfu.waklab.fr/) - crafting calculator
 - [Koro's crafting professions leveling calculator](https://www.wakfu.com/en/forum/117-crafting/240100-crafting-professions-leveling-calculator) - written in Microsoft Excel
+### For advanced players
+- [WakfuCalc](https://sites.google.com/view/wakfucalc/en) - a set of tools for theorycrafting, written in Google Sheets
+- [Suspect & Genn's damage calculator](https://docs.google.com/spreadsheets/d/1seteStfWd0STBH6FOmlgnhK1TY-f7tu7qAHRFa8kbhY/edit?usp=sharing) - written in Google Sheets, need to make a copy in order to use the sheet
 ***
 ## Resources
 - [Allocating more RAM in the game](https://www.wakfu.com/en/mmorpg/news/announcements/1459515-allocate-more-ram-improve-performance) - while the launcher automatically sets the optimal RAM usage for your computer, you can learn more about allocating more in this link.